How Much Can We Forget about Data Contamination?: Acknowledgments

-\subsubsection{Acknowledgments}
+This paper studies the empirical properties of training deep neural networks.
+Because our study concerns the scientific question of model evaluation, we don’t believe it raises significant ethical concerns.
+That being said, contamination and memorization have broader implications, including copyright and privacy.

+\section{Acknowledgments}

-We would like to thank Jonas Geiping and Dirk Groeneveld for helpful discussions about data contamination.
-This project is supported by the Tübingen AI Center and the German Research Foundation through the Cluster of Excellence “Machine Learning - New Perspectives for Science" (EXC 2064/1 number 390727645).
+We would like to thank Jonas Geiping and Dirk Groeneveld for helpful discussion about data contamination.
+This work is supported by the Tübingen AI Center, the German Research Foundation through the Cluster of Excellence “Machine Learning - New Perspectives for Science" (EXC 2064/1 number 390727645), and the CZS Institute for Artificial Intelligence and Law.